alexjvr1/R.temp/mtDNA_notebookNEWDATA.md

 The aim of this study is to study the distribution of genetic variation in Rana temporaria at a fine-scale across Sweden and Switzerland, in order to understand the processes that have resulted in the current spatial genetic variation across the two temperature gradients.

-1. Reconstruct the fine-scale re-colonisation history of Switzerland and Sweden
+1. Reconstruct the fine-scale re-colonisation history of Switzerland
 2. Characterise geographic distribution of genetic diversity across these similar environmental gradients.